workos/next-b2b-starter-kit/README.md

 ## Deploying

-Once you're ready to deploy your app, refer to the [Convex documentation](https://docs.convex.dev/production) for instructions.
+Once you're ready to deploy your app, refer to the [Convex documentation](https://docs.convex.dev/production) for instructions on deploying to hosted solutions like Vercel.

+Remember to use your production API keys for both Stripe and WorkOS before deploying to production.